 Some variables, in particular temperature, have been known to show non-monotonic relations concerning mosquito and viral replication [69,63,83], however these effects were not captured in the current model.

-CONCLUSIONS
+Conclusions

 The findings reported here suggest that the Shewhart method and Endemic Channel, - relatively simple approaches - are viable techniques that can be used retrospectively, and potentially prospectively, to detect dengue outbreaks using alarm variables with an attributed lag time.
 This approach builds on earlier observations that utilised multiple alarm variables on similar spatial/ temporal scales [13], and combined prior theoretical observations into a practical model [25].
 While there is emerging evidence of alternative models that may be used for time series datasets, in particular, the LASSO (least absolute shrinkage and selection) method [84], evidence suggests that such alternatives may require particularly complete and detailed datasets.
 Datasets compiled by mandatory electronic reporting and standardised surveillance systems will greatly improve the quality of datasets and lend themselves to such analyses.
 Until this point, simpler methods such as the Shewhart method and Endemic Channel may be more appropriate.